-The application will be given to a Review Committee comprised of at least three (3) members, including the University Registrar.
+The application will be given to a Review Committee comprised of at least three (3) members, including an Associate Registrar.
 In cases where the documentation appears to be unclear or incomplete, a member of the Review Committee will attempt to contact the student and explain the need for further clarification and/or supportive documentation.

 VI.
 Appeal of a Decision of Ineligibility for In-State Tuition.

 A student desiring to challenge the decision of the Review Committee shall have the right to appeal the determination.
 The appeal should consist of a written statement and any supporting documentation explaining why the decision of the Review Committee is wrong.

 The appeal will be reviewed by the Out-of-State Fees Committee.
 The Out-of-State Fees Committee consists of the Executive Vice President, Administrative Services, Chairperson; the Vice President for Student Affairs and Services; the Associate Controller; the Dean of the Graduate School; the Dean of Undergraduate Studies; one (1) undergraduate student representing ASMSU; one (1) graduate student representing COGS; the Director of Admissions, ex officio; and the University Registrar or his/her designee, ex officio.
 Ex officio members are non-voting.